molmod/openmm-tutorial-msbs/setup_vsc.md

    Your session is currently starting...
 Please be patient as this process can take a few minutes.
    ```

-1. After a few seconds, a button will appear saying `Connect to Jupyter Lab`.
+1. After a few seconds, a green button will appear saying `Connect to Jupyter Lab`.
    Click this button and a Jupyter Lab should open in a new tab.

 1. In the `Launcher` tab, under `Notebook`, click on `Python 3 (ipykernel)`.
    A new notebook should open.

-1. Enter the following two lines in the first code cell and execute it by clicking on the play button in the toolbar (or typing Shift+Enter):
+1. Enter the following two lines in the first code cell and execute it
+   by clicking on the play button in the toolbar (or typing Shift+Enter):

    ```python
    import openmm.testInstallation